Mazda Wankel engine: 16X

 Also known as the Renesis II, made its first and only appearance in the Mazda Taiki concept car at the 2007 Tokyo Auto Show, but has not been seen since.
 It features up to 300 hp, a lengthened stroke, reduced width rotor housing, direct injection, and aluminium side housings.

 8C

 The 8C engine is used as a generator for the 2023 MX-30 e-Skyactiv R-EV plug-in hybrid.

-It's a single rotor with a radius of 120mm, a width of 76mm, using 2.5mm apex seals, and displacing 830cc making up to 75hp (55 kW) at 4700rpm and 116 Nm (85 lb-ft) at 4000 rpm.
+The 8C is a single rotor with a radius of 120mm, a depth of 76mm, an eccentric offset of 17.5mm, using 2.5mm apex seals, and displacing 830cc making up to 75 hp (55 kW) at 4700rpm and 116 Nm (85 lb-ft) at 4000 rpm.
 It has a higher compression ratio of 11.9:1 and the first instance of Gasoline direct injection in a production rotary engine, which improves fuel economy by as much as 25%.

 Various other technologies have been integrated to increase the efficiency of the engine further, including exhaust gas recirculation (EGR) to reduce the combustion chamber temperatures and plasma spray coatings on the insides of the housings to reduce the friction on the rotor.